 ALL human life, without exception, requires effort (i.e. labor) to sustain.
-If a human being is alive, someone is laboring to sustain that life.
+If a human being is alive, someone is laboring (or has labored) to sustain that life.
 Even under the most fortunate circumstances, basic necessities such as food, water, and shelter must be procured which requires the expenditure of at least some effort on someone's part.

 The real distinction is between those who sustain their own existence and those whose existence is sustained by the labor of others.
 The latter category can be subdivided into those whose lives are sustained through the voluntary labor of others (i.e. charity) and those whose lives are sustained through coercion, force, violence, and theft.